Rkssh/golang/README.md

 Replace `<repository-url>` with the URL of your Git repository if you have one. `<project-directory>` should be replaced with the directory name where you have cloned the project. `<executable-name>` should be replaced with the name of the executable file generated after building the application (usually the project name).

-Make sure to update the README file with the relevant information and customize it according to your project's needs. s
+Make sure to update the README file with the relevant information and customize it according to your project's needs.